 Hosted by Professor Andrew Maynard and the ASU Future of Being Human initiative, Pizza and a Slice of Future is an opportunity to hang out with other ASU undergrads who enjoy talking about tech and the future … all while eating pizza!
 We meet in the Future of Being Human community room in ISTBX 102, and relax, hang out, eat pizza, and talk about some of the most intriguing topics around technology, the future, and being human!

 Note that this is not an official club, but a casual weekly meetup hosted by the Future of Being Human initiative.
-It’s also possible to get credit for attending (and doing a little extra work) — see the link above.
+It’s also possible to get credit for attending (and doing a little extra work) — see the link below.

-Fall Schedule:
+Fall 2025 Schedule:

 Date | Topic |